pclubiitk/Pingala-Timetable-Extension/README.md

 # Pingala Timetable Chrome Extension

-The Pingala Timetable Chrome Extension is a powerful tool designed to enhance student experience by simplifying timetable management and providing timely class notifications.
+The Pingala Timetable Chrome Extension is a tool designed to enhance student experience by simplifying timetable management and providing timely class notifications.

 ## Features